github/rest-api-docs-md/teams/{team_id}/repos/{owner}/{repo}/get.md

 ## Operation Description

-**Note**: Repositories inherited through a parent team will also be checked.
+> [!WARNING]

-**Deprecation Notice:** This endpoint route is deprecated and will be removed from the Teams API.
+> **Deprecation notice:** This endpoint route is deprecated and will be removed from the Teams API.
 We recommend migrating your existing code to use the new [Check team permissions for a repository](https://docs.github.com/rest/teams/teams#check-team-permissions-for-a-repository) endpoint.

+> [!NOTE]
+> Repositories inherited through a parent team will also be checked.

 You can also get information about the specified repository, including what permissions the team grants on it, by passing the following custom [media type](https://docs.github.com/rest/using-the-rest-api/getting-started-with-the-rest-api#media-types/) via the `Accept` header: